Dictionary » Negative Words » Disease – Meaning, Definition, Synonyms and Antonyms

 1. What does “disease” mean?

-It refers to a condition that impairs normal functioning and is typically marked by specific symptoms and signs.
+It refers to a condition that impairs normal functioning and is usually marked by specific symptoms and signs.

 2. What causes diseases?

-Diseases can be caused by infections, genetics, environmental factors, poor lifestyle habits, or unknown causes.
+Diseases can be caused by infections, genetics, environmental factors, lifestyle habits, immune problems, or unknown causes.

 3. Are all diseases contagious?

-No, only infectious diseases caused by pathogens (like bacteria and viruses) are contagious.
-Non-communicable diseases, like diabetes or cancer, are not.
+No. Only infectious diseases caused by pathogens (such as bacteria and viruses) spread from person to person.
+Many non-communicable diseases, such as diabetes or cancer, are not contagious.

-4. What’s the difference between illness and disease?
+4. What’s the difference between disease, illness, and sickness?

 5. Can diseases be cured?